anydotcrypto/metatransactions/README.md

 ```
 const userWallet: Wallet = ....;
 const networkHub = "mainnet-proxyhub";
-MetaTxHandler.bitflipPreset(userWallet, networkHub);
+const metaTxHandler = MetaTxHandler.bitflipPreset(userWallet, networkHub);
 ```

 This sets up the meta-transaction handler to use the bitflip replay protection.
 The benefit of bitflip is that supports an _unlimited number of concurrent transactions_ which is useful for batch withdrawals.
 It does not support ordered transactions, so if you need that functionality then use multinonce.

-5. Authorising a meta-transaction
+5. Authorising a meta-transaction when using the ProxyHub

 ```
 const targetContract = .....;
 const userWallet = ....;
-const value = new BigNumber("0"); // Ignored if the RelayHub is used.
+const value = new BigNumber("0");
 const callData = targetContract.interface.functions.test.encode([]);

+//

 // Sign the meta transaction - handles replay protection under the hood.
 const params = await metaTxHandler.signMetaTransaction(